Nigeria Police Force

 By Zakariyya Shu’aib Adam

-By Allah, if it were someone that informed me of this, I wouldn’t have believed.
+By Allah, if it were someone who informed me of this, I wouldn’t have believed it.
 But Wallahi, it happened to me.
-I was just saved by Allah, Who made the driver promptly intervene.
+I was just saved by Allah, who prompted the driver to intervene promptly.
 I just can’t imagine myself refusing to give them that sum of money.
 I would have been left alone, and the network wasn’t friendly for calls.
 I would have been framed up as a kidnapper or their informant.
 Only Allah knows what would have happened to me.
 My sin was just that I am Fulani.

-Indeed, there are criminals among Fulani.
+Indeed, there are criminals among the Fulani.
 There are kidnappers and their informants among them as well.
 Many of these undesirable elements have committed heinous acts against innocent people and subjected sackless individuals to unnecessary throes and severe distress.
-They have successfully sacked many villages and murdered countless innocuous souls, thanks to the I-don’t-care attitude of the government.
-May these barbarous beasts get caught and euthanized.
+They have successfully sacked many villages and murdered countless innocent souls, thanks to the I-don’t-care attitude of the government.
+May these barbarous beasts get caught and euthanised.

 This type of unjust profiling and more paved the way for these innocent people to join the malignant kidnapping infection.
-Many of these unethical practices and professional misconducts committed by a few greedy Ekuke parading themselves as police are not only apoptotic to the Nigeria Police Force but are also a threat to the peaceful coexistence of the country.
+Many of these unethical practices and professional misconducts committed by a few greedy Ekuke parading themselves as police are not only detrimental to the Nigeria Police Force but also a threat to the country’s peaceful coexistence.
 The perpetrators of these heinous acts amongst the police must be investigated and brought to book.

 Zakariyya Shu’aib Adam wrote from Sokoto.